Somayeh91/Intro_to_python_programming/README.md

 ## Acknowledgments

-This course was designed with assistance from Large Language Models (LLMs) ChatGPT 4o and Claude 3.7 to create engaging, accurate, and effective educational content.
-The materials have been reviewed and refined by Somayeh Khakpash to ensure they meet the highest standards of scientific and pedagogical quality.
+This course is designed with assistance from Large Language Models (LLMs) ChatGPT 4o and Claude 3.7 to create engaging, accurate, and effective educational content.
+The materials have been created, reviewed and refined by Somayeh Khakpash to ensure they meet the highest standards of scientific and pedagogical quality.

 ## Contact